Why are you increasing my premiums?

 How long term care insurance premiums are developed

 When insurers set the premium prices for long term care insurance policies, they make assumptions about what will happen over the time period between when people purchase and ultimately use their policies.
 These assumptions help ensure that the premiums collected over time will sufficiently cover expected claims.
-Generally, policyholders do not submit claims for decades after purchasing long term care insurance, so these assumptions are made looking 30 or more years into the future.
+Generally, policyholders do not submit claims for decades after purchasing long term care insurance, so these assumptions are made looking many years into the future.

 Some key assumptions around the number of people that will claim, as well as the amount of money that will be available to pay those claims, determine the premium price for long term care insurance.
 These assumptions include, but are not limited to: